T99/iter-over/readme.md

 ### [Find iter-over on NPM.](https://www.npmjs.com/package/iter-over)

 ## Basic Usage
-For most use-cases you'll want to extend `IOAIterator` (the iter-over abstract iterator class).
+For most use-cases you'll want to extend `AbstractIterator` (the iter-over abstract iterator class).
 The abstract class implements such methods as `#forEachRemaining(callback)` and automagically implements the `[Symbol.iterator]` method so that you don't have to!
 The only methods you have to implement are:

 ```typescript
 public hasNext(): boolean { ... }